 );

-To employ the native DDL+DML development method in Flink_SQL tasks, refer to the following sample code for creation.
-This code demonstrates the input and output of analog data (reading from table t1 and writing to table t2).
+To use the native DDL and DML development method in a Flink SQL task, refer to the following sample code.
+The sample code demonstrates how to read analog data from table t1 and write it to table t2.

 create temporary table t1 (